Instability and breaking of internal waves in a horizontal shear layer: Results

 When $k_x$ is strictly positive, refraction of the incoming wave is observed, though phase lines are now tilted towards the horizontal instead of the vertical direction, as seen in figure \ref{fig:panels_liftup}$(e)$ and $(i)$.
 Wave reflection caused by the shear leads to the generation of an interference pattern (seen most clearly in panel $e$) between the incident and reflected waves, complicating the subsequent dynamics.
 Note that the linear theory predicts a turning level at $y=0$ for both cases shown.
 The flow remains laminar for the smaller amplitude wave scenario; however, for larger initial wave amplitude, instabilities start to develop in the region where incident and reflected waves interact (panel $j$).
 Panel $(k)$ shows that subsequent instabilities in the form of classical Kelvin-Helmholtz billows develop towards the center of the shear layer, leading to greatly enhanced vorticity and eventually fully developed turbulence.

 The influence of the advection of background shear by the wave is made abundantly clear by plotting the streamwise perturbation velocity $u'$ in figure \ref{fig:profiles_liftup}.
 Horizontal layers of positive and negative $u'$ are seen in all three cases, with shear magnitudes $O(1)$ and above.
-In particular, for the large-amplitude initial conditions, $u'$ may be sufficiently large such that regions with $0\leq Ri_g<0.25$ develop (top and bottom rows), paving the way for the shear instabilities seen in figure \ref{fig:panels_liftup}$(c,k)$.
+In particular, for the large-amplitude initial conditions, $u'$ may be sufficiently large such that regions with $0< Ri_g<0.25$ develop (top and bottom rows), whose locations correspond to the layers of shear instabilities seen developing in figure \ref{fig:panels_liftup}$(c,k)$.
 This behaviour is in accordance with the ray-tracing predictions of figure \ref{fig:wkb}$(c,d)$.
-In particular, the linear theory correctly predicts values of $F$ large enough such that $Ri_g<0.25$ in simulations F6.0s0.75 and F6.0s0.75\_kx0.
-However, a notable difference from the theory arises from the interference of the incident and reflected waves in simulation F6.0s0.75, leading to narrow regions of local static instability with $N^2<0$.
-As will be seen, this feature plays a prominent role in the triggering of secondary instabilities, though the subsequent development of turbulence and mixing remains very much driven by the enhanced vertical shear.
+Specifically, the linear theory correctly predicts values of $F$ large enough such that $Ri_g<0.25$ in simulations F6.0s0.75 and F6.0s0.75\_kx0, whereas for simulation F6.0s0.25 (which does not become turbulent), $\min(Ri_g)\approx (1-s_{\mathrm{max}})/F_{\mathrm{max}}^2s_{\mathrm{max}}^2 \approx 0.42 >0.25$.
+On the other hand, a notable difference from the theory arises from the interference of the incident and reflected waves in simulation F6.0s0.75, leading to narrow regions of local static instability with $N^2<0$ in locations where the instabilities seen in figure \ref{fig:panels_liftup}$(j)$ develop.
+Clearly in this case, convective instabilities develop on a shorter time scale than shear instabilities in the adjacent regions with $0<Ri_g<0.25$.
+However, though regions with $N^2<0$ play a dominant role in the triggering of secondary instabilities, it will be shown that the subsequent development of turbulence and mixing remains very much driven by the enhanced vertical shear.